madrigals1/maze_tkinter/README.md

-# MazeGenerator
+# Maze

-Project for generating labyrinths, made in Python using Tkinter.
+Project for generating mazes, made in Python using Tkinter.
-Sadly only generates up to 128x128 labyrinths.
+Only generates up to 128x128 labyrinths.
 Also program can generate the path from start to end.

-> Works in Python3

 ## GamePlay